tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 Diving into these sections will give you a solid understanding of how to document REST APIs.

-Later, we dive into different ways to publish REST API documentation, exploring tools and specifications such as API Blueprint, Swagger, RAML, readme.io, Jekyll, and more.
+Later, you'll dive into different ways to publish REST API documentation, exploring tools and specifications such as API Blueprint, Swagger, RAML, readme.io, Jekyll, and more.

-You'll learn how to leverage templates, build interactive API consoles so users can try out requests and see responses, and learn different ways to host your documentation.
+You'll learn how to leverage templates, build interactive API consoles so users can try out requests and see responses, and learn different ways to host and publish your documentation.

 Finally, in the third part of the course, you'll learn about native library APIs such as Java or C++ APIs, as well as how to document them.
 You'll generate a Javadoc, update parameters and class descriptions, and see how your tags affect what's included in the output.

 ## Learn with a real example and context

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
-Between the learning activities, there are more conceptual deep dives, but the focus is always on *learning by doing*.
+Along with the learning activities, there are more conceptual deep dives, but the focus is always on *learning by doing*.

 Note that this course is intended to be sequential, walking you through a series of concepts and activities that build on each other.
-But you can skip around as you want.
+But you can skip around as you want if you're already familiar with a concept.

 ## No programming skills required

-As for technical background, you don't need any programming background or other prerequisites, but it will be helpful to know some basic HTML, CSS, and JavaScript.
+As for the needed technical background for the course, you don't need any programming background or other prerequisites, but it will be helpful to know some basic HTML, CSS, and JavaScript.

 If you do have some familiarity with programming concepts, you can speed through some of the sections and jump ahead to the topics you want to learn more about.
 This course assumes you're a beginner, though.
 If something is obvious, feel free to skip to where you feel you're actually learning something.